matlab-deep-learning/MATLAB-Deep-Learning-Model-Hub/README.md

 Speech to text pretrained models take an audio input and translate it into a text output.
 They are useful in digitizating audio files for downstream text processing tasks such as text summarization and sentiment analysis.

-Inputs are Audio signals, outputs are audio feature embeddings.
+Inputs are Audio signals, outputs is text.

 ![](Images/wav2vec.png)